gaurigshankar/ShellScripts/tmux/readme.md

 tmux is terminal multiplexer.
 Use it withe the ~/.tmux.conf with all the custom shortcuts

-` is the prefix used in the conf file as here
+` is the prefix used in the conf file as here bind key / modifier / leader